 - Renters in homes facing foreclosure can contact an assistance agency for more help.

-- You can also file a complaint against a mortgage lender, originator or servicer licensed by this office.
+- See also our pages for Homeowners Facing Foreclosure; and you can file a complaint against a mortgage lender, originator or servicer licensed by this office.

 If you already own a home and are considering a reverse mortgage to supplement your income, keep in mind the following facts:

 - A reverse mortgage is a loan that allows older homeowners to borrow against the equity in their home; in doing so the lender disburses payments to the homeowner.
 All reverse mortgages have interest rates, closing costs, and fees.
 The homeowner may still be responsible for payment of property taxes, insurance, and community association fees.